influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/token/create.md

 permissions to resources in an InfluxDB Cloud Dedicated cluster and outputs the token string.

+The `--format` option lets you print the output in other formats.
+By default, the 'table' format is used, but the 'json' format is available for programmatic parsing by other tooling.

 {{% note %}}
 #### Store secure tokens in a secret store